Why do I see a "Kernel panic" error after I upgrade the kernel or reboot my EC2 Linux instance?

 16. Verify that the initrd or initramfs image is present in the /boot directory and that the image has a corresponding kernel image.
 For example, vmlinuz-4.14.138-114.102.amzn2.x86_64 and initramfs-4.14.138-114.102.amzn2.x86_64.img.

-17. After verifying that the latest kernel has a corresponding initrd or initramfs image, run the following commands to exit and cleanup the chroot environment:
+17. Run the following commands to exit and clean up the chroot environment:

 18. Detach the root volume from the rescue instance and attach the volume to the original instance.

 19. Start the original instance.

 The kernel or system package wasn't fully installed during an update

 Revert to a previous kernel version.
 For instructions, see How do I revert to a known stable kernel after an update prevents my Amazon EC2 instance from rebooting successfully?

 Third-party modules are missing from the initrd or initramfs image

 Investigate to determine what module or modules are missing from the initrd or initramfs image.
 Then, verify if you can add the module back to the image.
 In many cases, it's easier to rebuild the instance.

 The following is example console output from an Amazon Linux 2 instance running on the Nitro platform.
 The instance is missing the nvme.ko module from the initramfs image: